EmTheDev/CSC340/Project1-StringParser/README.md

 # Project No. 1: String Parser

-Problem 1.
 Implement a C++ program that has the following functions: 1.
 Reads in a paragraph of English text up to 100 words from the keyboard and stores this paragraph in a string object.
 Feel free to include this task in the main() function.

   1.Identifies the least frequent letter (case insensitive) in the above paragraph.
 Implement a separate function getLeastFreqLetter() for this task.
 The main() function then calls this function to find out the least frequent letter and its frequency.